 #1 – Save freezer space

-For most people, freezer space is at a premium.
-If we can get those meats out of that precious space and into a bottle on a shelf then the space can be much better utilized for things like ice cream and otter pops.
+For most people, freezer space is at a premium and often, it’s frozen meat that takes up most of the space.
+That’s especially true if you’re buying beef in bulk.
+If we can get those meats out of that precious space and into a canning jar on a shelf, then that space can be much better utilized for things like ice cream and otter pops.
 You know, the important stuff.

 #2 – Buy in bulk